miyasasa/kont/README.md

 ## Overview

 kont is the application developed by Go as open-source.
 It provides you ability that assigns as many reviewers as given to pull/merge request to the protected branch by based some algorithms.
-It aims to improve code quality in code-review process of 5G project at Havelsan.
+It aims to improve code quality in code-review process.

 ## Getting Started